tony-waters/tony-waters.github.io/_posts/2026-02-25-6-ways-to-map-a-jpa-one-to-one-relationship.md

 }
 ```

-Variant A can ve summarised as:
+Variant A can be summarised as:

 - Foreign key is in Parent (`customer.profile_id`)
 - Parent is the 'owning side'